A Rich History of Folklore

 Legends say the Menehune are tiny mischievous people who lived deep in the valleys and forests of Hawaii, way before the settlers arrived.
 They were said to be two feet tall and enjoyed dancing, singing and archery.

-However, the Menehune are also known to use magic arrows to pierce the heart of angry people, igniting feelings of love instead.
-Local lore says they are smart, strong and excellent craftsman.
+However, the Menehune are also known to use magic arrows to pierce the hearts of angry people, igniting feelings of love instead.
+Local lore says they are smart, strong, and excellent craftsmen.
 It is said that the Menehunes used their great strength to build temples, fishponds, and the Menehune ditch on Kauai!

-These are just a sampling of the Hawaiian folklore that exists in Hawaii.
-They are interesting, romantic and, in some cases, serve as a warning and guide for respectful behavior for visitors to the islands.
+This is just a sampling of the rich folklore that exists in Hawaii.
+The tales are interesting and romantic and, in some cases, serve as a warning and guide for respectful behavior for visitors to the islands.

-A wonderful place to learn about the history of the Hawaiian people is the Bishop Museum on Oahu.
-Also, the If you would like to learn about Hawaii’s royal family, a visit to Iolani Palace is also a wonderful place to spend an afternoon.
+An excellent place to learn about the history of the Hawaiian people is the Bishop Museum on Oahu.
+Also, If you would like to learn more about Hawaii's royal family and how Hawaii went from nation to US territiory, to state, visit Iolani Palace, the only royal palace on US soil.